Are you using a diabetes device that has a calculator to work out your insulin doses?

 Examples for mmol/l and mg/dl below:

 Mmol/l – A bolus of 10 units was given 2 hours ago for 100g carbs at 1u:10g, so via the algorithm the device thinks there is still 5 units IOB after two hours (set at 4 hours).
-The person’s Sensitivity factor is 1u reduced BG by 2mmol/l – therefore to device thinks that potentially the glucose could drop by 10mmol/l.
+The person’s Sensitivity factor is 1u reduced BG by 2mmol/l – therefore the device thinks that potentially the glucose could drop by 10mmol/l.

 Current BG 15.0mmol/l – target is 5.0mmol/l = it needs to drop by 10.0mmol/l and sensitivity factor is 1u:2mmol/l – therefore 5units correction needed.
 But, there is 5 units IOB so no correction is offered.